louisaslett/kalis/README.md

 ## Citation

-If you make use of this software, please cite:
+If you make use of this software, please cite the primary reference:

 > Aslett L. J. M., Christ R. R. (2024). "kalis: a modern implementation of the Li & Stephens model for local ancestry inference in R." _BMC Bioinformatics_, *25*(1), 1-18. [doi:10.1186/s12859-024-05688-8](https://doi.org/10.1186/s12859-024-05688-8>).